zingale/pyjournal/README.md

     entries, and copies in the master journal.tex file.
 It will also add to (or create) a `.pyjournal` file with an entry

-    The master bare git repo is placed in `path`.
+    `path/` should be an existing directory.
+The journal master repo will be created as a subdirectory under `path/` as a bare git repo.
 The working clone that we interact with is placed there too, unless we specify the optional `working-path` argument.

     The `git` operations that take place under the hood are: